ddrohan/dynamic-web-dev-labs/lab04/step_2.md

 # Step 2 - Setup

-First thing you should do is download the starter code **[here](../zips/donationweb-2.0.zip)** (or continue on with your previous solution) and then extract it somewhere you can access it at the command line easily.
+First thing you should do is download the starter code **[here](../zips/donationweb-2.0.zip)** (or continue on with your previous solution and add in the necessary files!) and then extract it somewhere you can access it at the command line easily.
 I'd recommend creating a single parent folder for all your web app projects as we'll need to access these folders quite regularly in later labs.

 It's not vital, but you should probably rename the extracted folder, and remove the 'starter' postfix.